-UK’s Johnson hopes to avoid lockdown in winter virus roadmap
+UK OKs vaccines for 12 year olds, aims to avoid lockdowns

+England Chief Medical Officer Chris Whitty and his counterparts in Scotland, Wales and Northern Ireland said Monday that the age group should be given a single dose of the Pfizer-BioNTech vaccine.
+They have yet to decide on whether to give the students a second dose.

+The government has said it’s highly likely to follow the recommendation.
+Expanded vaccinations are expected to be part of a “tool kit” to control COVID-19 infections this fall and winter that Prime Minister Boris Johnson plans to announce Tuesday at a news conference.

-LONDON (AP) — British Prime Minister Boris Johnson is set to announce how his government plans to control the coronavirus during the fall and winter — hoping vaccinations, rather than restrictions, will keep COVID-19 in check.
+Johnson’s Conservative government is hoping that widespread vaccinations, rather than restrictions, will keep COVID-19 infections in check.

-At a news conference on Tuesday, Johnson is expected to say that mask-wearing, work-from-home advice and social distancing rules that were lifted in July could return if cases climb.

-Health Secretary Sajid Javid said Sunday that the passes, which have been introduced in many European countries and were due to start in England at the end of September, were a “huge intrusion into people’s lives.”
-He said the government would keep the plan “in reserve” but would not proceed with it right now.

-Some experts have argued for vaccine passports as a way to encourage young people to get vaccinated, though others say compelling vaccination, rather than encouraging it, could increase hesitancy.
-The measure was opposed as a burdensome imposition by many in the nightlife industry, and met political resistance on civil liberties grounds from some Conservative lawmakers and the opposition Liberal Democrats.

-Britain is currently inoculating people 16 and up, and almost 90% of those eligible have had at least one dose of a vaccine.
-The government is also due to announce this week whether vaccinations will be extended to youths aged 12 to 15.
+Other countries — including the United States, Canada, France and Italy — already offer coronavirus vaccines to children 12 and up, but Britain has held off.
+It is currently inoculating people 16 and up, and almost 90% of those eligible have had at least one vaccine dose.

-So far only children in that age group who have underlying health conditions, or live with vulnerable adults, have been offered the shots.
-The government’s vaccine advisory committee said last week that the purely medical benefits of vaccination for children were marginal, but that there might be other social or public health reasons to vaccinate them.
+Earlier this month, Britain’s Joint Committee on Vaccination and Immunization said vaccines should be given to 12- to 15-year-olds with underlying health conditions.
+But it did not back a rollout to healthy children, who are at low risk of serious illness from the virus, saying the direct health benefits were marginal.

+However, it said there might be wider societal factors to consider, such as on education or children acting as sources of transmission to more vulnerable groups.

+The chief medical officers said it was “likely vaccination will help reduce transmission of COVID-19 in schools” and they were recommending the vaccines on public health grounds.

-Johnson is also likely to announce Tuesday that the government will relinquish some of the emergency powers Parliament gave it after the pandemic began last year, including the authority to shut down businesses and schools, restrict gatherings and detain infectious people.
+In his road map speech, Johnson is likely to announce that the government will relinquish some of the emergency powers Parliament gave it after the pandemic began last year, including the authority to shut down businesses and schools, restrict gatherings and detain infectious people.

 The announcement of a new virus road map comes a year after Johnson resisted scientific advice to put the country into lockdown — only to perform a U-turn within weeks as coronavirus cases soared.